solidcode79/Unofficial-CS6515-FAQ/README.md

 4. Knowing basic proof techniques could be (re)learned during the course.
 5. Survive the grading

 My advice is to focus on the first; the rest could be coped with during the term.
 YMMV.
+And, oh yeah ... the course does not suck!

 ## Who is this FAQ for?
 What's the target audience?